dhvogel/dhvogel.github.io/blog/sunsetting-google-plus.md

   <p style="margin-top: 0.5rem; color: #666; font-size: 0.95rem; text-align: center;">The Google+ sunset</p>
 </div>

 I was at my first day of orientation at Google all excited to join the Google+ team when I got a text from my dad: "have you seen this?" he said, and he attached a link to a news article with the headline "Google Shutting Down Google+".
 I hadn't.
 But it turned out to be a precient text.
-My first day of orientation was the day they announced they were shutting down Google+.
+My first day of orientation turned out to be the day they announced they were shutting down Google+.

 There ended up being some interesting problems to solve during the year.
 Shutting off as engrained a system as Google+ was not just a matter of hitting the power switch.
 Required was communication with client owners, working with them to plan ahead for the turndown, so that 500s from Google+ did not break their system.
 And it required creating and sticking to our own step-by-step deprecation schedule to give more certainty around the change.